odoo/documentation/double-entry.rst

 Procurement Groups
 ==================

-Routes and rules defines the inventory moves.
-On every rule, the document type is provided:
+Routes and rules define inventory moves.
+For every rule, a document type is
+provided:

 * Picking
 * Packing